-The PAX and MPAX series meters can be fitted with up to three option cards.
-The details for each option card can be reviewed in the specification section below.
+The PAX and MPAX series meters can be fitted with up to three optional plugin cards.
+The details for each plug-in card can be reviewed in the specification section below.
 Only one card from each function type can be installed at one time.
 The function types include Setpoint Alarms (PAXCDS), Communications (PAXCDC), and Analog Output (PAXCDL).
-The option cards can be installed initially or at a later date.
+The plug-in cards can be installed initially or at a later date.